JosephDotta/JosephDotta/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About Me**

 - Regional Planner at the Lehigh Valley Planning Commission
-- Passionate about community development and housing policy with an emphasis in the econometrics of development.
+- Passionate about equitable community development, the economics of urban planning and fostering regional relationships to make my neighborhood a better place.
-- Graduated from Lehigh University 22' with a bachelor's in Political Science and Journalism.
-Continued with a Masters of Public Policy 23'G.
+- Graduated from Lehigh University 22' with a Bachelor's in Political Science and Journalism.
+Continued with a Master's of Public Policy 23'G.
 - Avid golfer!
 - For futher details about my professional experience click [here](https://docs.google.com/document/d/1zZ1_323fl-P2rZaln3ESVvGmRLeyc48-Di8QYhL7yDo/edit?usp=sharing)